- 4 Simple Steps

-[dropcap]R[/dropcap]eady to change how you eat?
-This is a comprehensive guide that details how to count macronutrients.
-It is best suited for beginners, so if you have not tracked macros before, you came to the right place.
+Ready to change how you eat?
+This comprehensive guide will help you with it by giving a detailed overview of how to count macronutrients.
+It’s best suited for beginners, so if you have not tracked macros before, you came to the right place.

-What you are about to learn is “aware eating’.
+What you are about to learn is eating with awareness.
 In other words, knowing what the food you are consuming is made of.
 The best way to gain this valuable skill is to start tracking your macronutrients.
-Let’s tackle this step by step.
+Let’s see how to do it step by step!

 In our previous post, we taught you how to calculate your ideal macronutrient intake.
-The ratios depend on your fitness goal, body type and more.
+The ratios depend on your fitness goal, body type and a lot more.

-If you haven’t done so yet, follow the link below and calculate your macronutrient ratio that matches your fitness goals.
+If you haven’t done it yet, follow the link below and calculate the macronutrients ratio that’s most suitable for you!

 Many people think they know exactly what they eat every day and even can guess the number of calories they are consuming.
 If that’s you, you’re fooling yourself.
-The reality is, as our busy lives go one, we tend to eat more than we think we do.
+The reality is, as our busy lives go on, we tend to eat more than we think.

-The problem is that often we fail to consider the portion size ( usually much bigger than what we think), snacking and fluid calories (yes, your morning vanilla latte has 250 calories).
-When you keep a food log, the guesswork goes out of the equation.
-You get an objective feedback and know exactly how you are eating.
-This kind of a “reality check” can, in turn, inspire positive change.
+When you track accurately and keep a food log, the guesswork is taken out of the equation.
+You get an objective feedback and know exactly how you much are eating.
+This kind of a “reality check” can, in turn, inspire some positive diet change.

 There are hundreds of tracking apps available.
-I suggest you experiment with a few of them and pick one that works best for you.
+I suggest you experiment with a few of them andz pick one that works best for you.

-You can also go old school and use a notebook.
-Since you carry your phone with you everywhere you go, it is much easier to get a good macro tracking app.
+As we mentioned before, you can always go old school and use a notebook.
+But since you carry your phone with you everywhere, it is much easier to get a good macro tracking app.
 However, there are benefits to food journaling.

 The basic elements I would recommend to include in your food journal are the following:

-Many people realize that physical hunger is not the trigger but rather it is because they are bored, sad or angry.
+Many people realize that physical hunger is not the trigger but rather is their emotional state, like bored, sadness or anger.
 You might notice that you eat out of habit, such as always snacking while watching TV.
 By taking a note of the context in which you reach out for food, you can identify the “whys” of your choices and systematically work on forming new habits.